 The electronic version (in Russian) can be downloaded here:

-The book was published with contributions collected by members of the Daniyarov family.
+The Russiab version of the book was published with contributions collected by members of the Daniyarov family.
 The authors are grateful to everyone who contributed voluntarily to the publication of the book.

 We welcome feedback and criticism from readers under this post.